 Yes you can, but note that the maximum funding one beneficiary can receive from the whole ONTOCHAIN project is limited to €200,000.

-- Excellence & innovation of the project (40% weighting).
+- Excellence and innovation (40% weighting)

 The documents that will be submitted are: